antonio26548/antonio26548/README.md

 I currently learning how to use git, ios(SwiftUi), and kotlin in summer vacation

-I'm going to make a project with team after a week
+I'm going to start a project with team after a week

 - 👋 Hi, I’m @antonio26548